forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 --|--|--|--|--|--|--
 [Jagannathan](#summary-jagannathan)| single-blind, placebo- controlled trial |   single, 180 mcg subcutaneous dose of Peginterferon Lambda |120 (60 per group) outpatients with mild to moderate COVID-19, outpatients with mean of 4 symptom days; seropositivity in treatment-group 35% and in control 47% | -|viral shedding was 7 days (hazard ratio [HR] = 0.81; 95% confidence interval [CI] 0.56 to 1.19).
 Symptoms resolved in 8 (Lambda) and 9 (placebo) (HR 0.94; 95% CI 0.64 to 1.39)| classified as late administration due to high seroprevalence
 [Feld](#summary-feld)|  double-blind, placebo-controlled trial |  subcutaneous injection of peginterferon lambda 180 μg | outpatients with mean of 4.3 symptom days; seropositivity in treatment-group 0% and in control 21%| viral load declines faster (difference of 2·42 log copies per mL at day 7); undetectable virus by day 7 more likely (odds ratio [OR] 4·12 [95% CI 1·15–16·73| ||

+## Changes in Treatment Outcomes
+IFN treatment effects are possibly SARS-CoV-2 variant specific and change with the acquired immunity status:
+  - In vitro experiments indicate that Omicron induces more IFN than previous variants in some settings.
+  - When acquired immunity is present, a changed IFN induction could occur.
+For example F_c mediated uptake by macrophages or dendritic cells could induce higher IFN secretion.
+Also the changed cytokines landscape (e.g. due to CD4 T cells), possibly changes the effects of external IFNs.

+> To evaluate IFN treatments effects up-to-date and detect changing effects, analyzing whether individuals receiving IFN treatments for other indications (for example multiple sclerosis), have different probabilities to test positive and to be hospitalized due to Covid.
+>> Similarly, the effects of interferon treatments on other viral infections (e.g. for influenza).

 ## IFN Medications used
 [in work]